wildstang/2022_scouting_data/README.md

 ## Data Integrity

 This is raw data from our scouters.
-The quantitative data has not been modified, qualitative data has been removed.
+The quantitative data has not been modified, but qualitative data has been removed.
 This means there are known (and unknown) errors in the data, particularly at Newton.
 We chose not to correct our data, first because it would be too time consuming and second to offer us uncleaned data for future testing/learning purposes.
 If in the future this data is cleaned the cleaned data will be posted alongside the raw data here.

 ## Thanks